solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/Whiteboard design session/WDS trainer guide - AI with Databricks and Azure Machine Learning.md

 This is the subject of much discussion in the community, however the guidance for selecting between Keras and PyTorch boils down to: Keras may be easier to start with and easier to build production grade models, while PyTorch has a steeper initial learning, as it is lower level than Keras, but it offers greater flexibility, faster inferencing and improved debuggability in the balance.
 For a comprehensive comparison, see https://deepsense.ai/keras-or-pytorch/.

-3. We have heard Azure Machine Learning supports automated machine learning, can we use automated machine learning to create models using deep learning?
+3. We have heard Azure Machine Learning Service supports automated machine learning, can we use automated machine learning to create models using deep learning?
 Can we really expect a non-data scientist to create performant models using these tools?

 Automated machine learning currently only support machine learning algorithms and not deep learning approaches.

-Automated machine learning in Azure Machine Learning helps to simplify and expedite the process of producing a performant model.
+Automated machine learning in Azure Machine Learning Service helps to simplify and expedite the process of producing a performant model.
 It does this by trying many combinations of best practice data preparation (automated pre-processing and featurization), algorithm selection and algorithm parameters (hyper-parameter tuning) while asking the user only for some relatively simple configuration information (such as the type of prediction problem, the input training data set, the feature to predict and the compute resources on which to experiment) to perform the job.

-Azure Machine Learning provides access to the automated machine learning capabilities via a Python SDK and via visual interface in the Azure Portal.
+Azure Machine Learning Service provides access to the automated machine learning capabilities via a Python SDK and via visual interface in the Azure Portal.
 The latter user experience can simplify the setup enough such that a non-data scientist who has an understanding of the fundamentals of training a model can use it to create a model.

-4. Some of our team has worked with Azure Databricks, and they are confused by the overlap with Azure Machine Learning service.
+4. Some of our team has worked with Azure Databricks, and they are confused by the overlap with Azure Machine Learning Service.
 How should we be thinking about when to use which?

 Consider using both.
-The best way to think about the relationship between Azure Databricks and Azure Machine Learning is that Azure Databricks provides the tools for data engineers and data scientists to author their data and machine learning pipelines as well as the compute that powers these, and Azure Machine Learning provides the platform that formalizes the modeling process by capturing data about training runs, versioning pipelines and models and assisting with the deployment of models as web services.
+The best way to think about the relationship between Azure Databricks and Azure Machine Learning Service is that Azure Databricks provides the tools for data engineers and data scientists to author their data and machine learning pipelines as well as the compute that powers these, and Azure Machine Learning Service provides the platform that formalizes the modeling process by capturing data about training runs, versioning pipelines and models and assisting with the deployment of models as web services.

 ## Customer quote (to be read back to the attendees at the end)